As part of our Biology and Life Sciences theme, we studied seeds, plants, and flowers.

 Our Engineering project of the week was to build a small environment/terrarium for growing plants.
 Use clear plastic bottles such as 2 liter soda bottles or large juice jugs.
 Cut them in half.
 Turn the top half upside down and nest it in the bottom half as shown below.
 Then put in layers of rocks, horticultural charcoal (to prevent mold), soil, then small plants.
 The take-home instructions (put it in a sunny spot, water it every few days) gives us the opportunity to talk to kids about what plants need to grow.

 Prep: Take construction paper – shred it with your hands (if you cut it with scissors, those smooth edges won’t work as well at absorbing water and later bonding back together).
 Pour hot water over it and soak for 15 – 20 minutes, then whir it in a blender or food processor till it’s pulp.
 Squeeze out some of the water (you want it about as wet as applesauce.)
+Note – this can damage blenders, so be careful!!

 In class: Have the child take a small handful of pulp – push some seeds deep inside it.
 (Note: medium sized seeds work best.
 Itty bitty seeds like chamomile are hard to see and easy to drop.
 Big seeds like squash and pumpkin are hard to fit inside the bombs.)
 Squeeze out most of the extra water, making a ball.
 Optional: press it into a mold to make the desired shape.
 Then put in a plastic baggie to take home.
 At home, you can plant right away, or take it out of the plastic baggie to dry, and then use it later.
 Can plant in your yard, or a planter, or chuck it over a fence into a vacant lot to add some pretty flowers to the weeds growing there.
 Learn more about a similar project at Twig & Toadstool.